MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/avc/ni-avc-ioctl_avc_class.md

 Most AV/C functions must be called IRQL = PASSIVE_LEVEL.
-A few may be called at IRQL &lt;= DISPATCH_LEVEL.
+A few may be called at IRQL <= DISPATCH_LEVEL.
 The respective IRQL is documented in each AV/C function.